Ultimate Pumpkin Spice Cake

 If you don’t want to make a pumpkin layer cake like this. you can

-– Pumpkin spice cupcakes – This batch will make 24 beautiful cupcakes.
-Bake for 20 to 22 mins
+– Or pumpkin spice cupcakes – This batch will make 24 beautiful cupcakes.
+And bake for 20 to 22 mins.

 This recipe works best with eggs.
 I do have an eggless vanilla cake recipe that can be used as a base to make a pumpkin spice flavor with the addition of pumpkin spice and pumpkin puree.